-The IRB requires the researchers to utilize the Language Checklist for Funded Research to ensure the required language is contained in the contract or funding agreement with the Sponsors.
+The IRB requires the researchers to utilize the Language Checklist for Funded Research to ensure the required language is contained in the contract or funding agreement with the

+Sponsors.
+The Language Checklist for Funded Research will be uploaded in IRB Manager along with the contract.
 The Principal Investigator will also provide their attestation in IRB Manager (upon submitting a study for review) that the required language is outlined in the contract.
+Departments are responsible for negotiating contracts and will ensure the required language is outlined in the contracts.